ddps-lab/dos/dos/README.md

 ### train.py

-- Train model using ../data/train-set.csv
+- Train the model using ../data/train-set.csv

 ### test.py

-- Test model using ../data/test-set.csv
+- Test the model using ../data/test-set.csv

 ### inference.py

-- Returns the optimal multiplication method with matrix multiplication information
+- Returns the latency according to the SPMM method, and returns the optimal SPMM method.